 a large imposing residence.

 Just go to Webster’s and look at the examples from the Web.
 They all refer to large, imposing residences, rather than the homes of Presbyterian ministers.
-I guess the paid praters want a snazzier alternative to the ordinary word, mansion, whose modern meaning is always “a large imposing residence” (unless you’re into astrology).
+I guess the paid praters want a less-common alternative to the ordinary word, mansion, whose modern meaning is always “a large imposing residence” (unless you’re into astrology).
+Maybe it’s a kind of augmentation disease in reverse.
 It’s not wrong, but it bugs me.

 I complain from time to time about newspaper style-books, and I think it’s singularly inappropriate that they have been adopted by news outlets that exist only on the Web, where column-inches are virtually unlimited (at least in terms of production cost), and there is no need to conserve type.
 (The parsimony of the printed press has given us “kidnaper” and “thru“, among other monstrosities.
 I suspect it’s also to blame for “normalcy“.)